-Credentials will be emailed to new active 802.11 participants after the session in which they become an active 802.11 participant.
+Credentials will be emailed to new active 802.18 participants after the session in which they become an active 802.18 participant.
 These credentials are updated once a year.

-Local fileserver access to drafts is provided to all attendees at an 802.11 plenary or interim meeting.
+Local fileserver access to drafts is provided to all attendees at an 802.18 plenary or interim meeting.

-Responsibilities of an 802.11 Sponsor Ballot CRC

-An 802.11 Sponsor Ballot CRC shall make available on the 802.11 member’s area any drafts it sends to sponsor ballot.

-An 802.11 Sponsor Ballot CRC shall make available on the 802.11 document server all

-sponsor ballot comments received and any comment resolutions that it approves.

-All submissions presented to and all minutes of an 802.11 Sponsor Ballot CRC shall be posted to the 802.11 document server.